Willesden, Middlesex

 ©Peter Higginbotham.

-A 50-bed nursery block was also provided between the workhouse and infirmary.
-It had its own garden and sand-pit.
+What was originally the new workhouse dining hall was later adapted for uses as a 50-bed nursery block, with its own garden and sand-pit.
 Children's homes were also built to the north-east of the workhouse.

 Willesden nursery block from the south-east, 2001.